 From here, you can reach Crater lake but approaching it from the east.
 From here you can either go from 97 to 59 towards Eugene-great college town. or stay on 97 towards Bend- popular high desert outdoor town.
 If you stop in Madras, you MUST eat at Mi Casa.
 Yes, it looks dodgy, but its the real deal.

 As for the Yosemite bit, head south on 5 towards Sacramento.
 Either stay on 5 and head to Yosemite from 120.
 OR, better is go to Lake Tahoe (hike parts of the Pacific crest Trail), & take highway 395 south through gorgeous high desert/hot spring country.
 Bodie is a great ghost town near Bridgeport; well worth seeing an old silver boom town.
 Approach Yosemite from the less crowded eastern entrance.
-Enjoy! almost 2 years ago
+Enjoy! about 2 years ago

 Ah, my home country! (writing from Turkey right now...)

 From Portland, I would head east to Hood River for a day, then head south from there... the Columbia River Gorge and Mt.
 Hood NP are spectacular--highlight; Trillium Lake, great for canoeing or taking a dip.
 If you go to central OR, also stop in Bend for a couple of nights.
 It's an outdoor lover's haven, and is home of several breweries including Deschutes craft beer.
 The drive to Crater Lake from there is only a couple of hours.
-I would strongly recommend this route over the OR coast, it will be more interesting, plus you have plenty of time to soak up the sun in the California beaches afterwards! almost 2 years ago
+I would strongly recommend this route over the OR coast, it will be more interesting, plus you have plenty of time to soak up the sun in the California beaches afterwards! about 2 years ago